 An STR requesting the transfer of a consumer from SSS to a competitive retailer shall be submitted by the retailer who will become the new supplier if the STR is implemented.
 Upon receipt of the STR, a distributor shall check to see if electricity supply is currently being provided by a competitive retailer or if a request to transfer to another retailer is currently pending.
 If the consumer is currently served under SSS and no transfer is pending, the distributor shall proceed to process the transfer.
-If the consumer is currently served by a competitive retailer or a request is pending, a distributor shall process the new request as described in section 10.5.4.
+Where an STR is received (the second STR) and a consumer is presently served by SSS yet an STR is pending, the second STR shall be rejected by the distributor with a notice that there was a pending STR for the consumer.